-The Maine Development Foundation (MDF) and its partner, the Maine Historic Preservation Commission (Commission) are administering a grant program for historic preservation and economic development entitled REvitalizeME Gen2.
-REvitalizeME Gen2 is supported through a grant from the Historic Preservation Fund Paul Bruhn Historic Revitalization Grant Program as administered by the National Park Service, Department of the Interior.
+The Maine Development Foundation (MDF) and its partner, the Maine Historic Preservation Commission (Commission) are administering a grant program for historic preservation and economic development entitled REvitalizeME Downtown.
+REvitalizeME Downtown is supported through a grant from the Historic Preservation Fund Paul Bruhn Historic Revitalization Grant Program as administered by the National Park Service, Department of the Interior.
 MDF is a non-partisan, statewide public-private organization that works to drive sustainable economic growth in Maine.
 The Maine Downtown Center (MDC), a program of MDF, serves as a statewide resource for downtown revitalization and the state coordinator of the National Main Street Program.

-REvitalizeME Gen2 proposals may be submitted for: pre-development (architectural plans and specifications) and development grants to historic properties for preservation, restoration, rehabilitation, in the downtown areas of current MDC member communities (Main Street or Affiliates) (listed below).
+REvitalizeME Downtown grants are for preservation, restoration, and rehabilitation of historic properties in the downtown areas of current MDC member communities (Main Street or Affiliates, listed below).
 The properties eligible for this subgrant program will be those that provide infrastructure (broadly defined) that contribute to the social and economic life of the town and the surrounding area, and that represent the history of the local community.
-In order to stimulate local investment, subgrants will be matched by the recipients at a percentage of the project based on a sliding scale reflective of population.
+In order to stimulate local investment, subgrants will be matched by the recipients at 20% percent of the project costs.

-The purpose of this manual is to familiarize applicants with the policies and requirements of the REvitalizeME Gen2 program, and to explain the application procedures.
-Grant recipients are required to comply with Federal and State laws and regulations governing administration of the 2021REvitalizeME Gen2 program.
-APPLICATIONS MUST BE SUBMITTED BY MARCH 1, 2022.
+The purpose of this manual is to familiarize applicants with the policies and requirements of the REvitalizeME Downtown program, and to explain the application procedures.
+Grant recipients are required to comply with Federal and State laws and regulations governing administration of the 2024 REvitalizeME Downtown program.

-Quick Facts about REvitalizeME Gen2
+Quick Facts about REvitalizeME Downtown

-- The minimum grant award for pre-development projects is \$10,000 and the maximum is \$50,000. - The minimum grant award for development projects is \$50,000 and the maximum is \$200,000. - Approximately \$660,000 is expected to be awarded in grant funding. - This is a matching grant.
-Recipients will be required to raise a portion of the project cost. - Recipients of grant funds awarded for the physical preservation of a historic property are required to sign a Preservation Agreement with the Maine Historic Preservation Commission for a term of between 15 and 20 years. - All projects funded through this program, must meet the Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation. - Tax credit projects cannot use REvitalize/ME grant funds AND take Federal Historic Preservation Tax credits on the same project work.
-However, funding from this grant can be used for pre-development work for a project that will make use of tax credits during the development phase. - Grants are only available for projects in the downtown areas of the following communities:
+- Grant award amounts for projects will range from \$50,000 to \$200,000. - Approximately \$600,000 is expected to be awarded in grant funding. - This is a matching grant.
+Recipients are required to contribute 20% of the total grant funds requested. - Recipients of grant funds awarded for the physical preservation of a historic property are required to sign a Preservation Agreement with the Maine Historic Preservation Commission for a term of between 5 and 10 years. - All projects funded through this program, must meet the Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation. - Tax credit projects cannot use REvitalizeME Downtown grant funds AND take Federal Historic Preservation Tax credits on the same project work.
+Grant funding could be used for an individual project of the overall redevelopment of the building where you will not claim tax credits.
+For example, you could apply for roof work as long as you do not use credits for that work. - Grants are only available for projects in the downtown areas of the following communities:

 Augusta Bath Belfast

-Biddeford Brunswick Bucksport
+Biddeford Brunswick Calais

-Calais Dover-Foxcroft Ellsworth
+Dover-Foxcroft Ellsworth Gardiner

-Gardiner Hallowell Houlton
+Hallowell Houlton Lisbon

-Lisbon Machias Madawaska
+Madawaska Monson Norway

-Norway Rockland Rumford
+Old Town Rockland Rumford

-Saco Skowhegan Stonington
+Saco Skowhegan Van Buren

-Westbrook
+Waterville Westbrook